 - ⅛ teaspoon salt

-- 1 tbsp unsalted butter 15g, cut into small chunks
+- 1 tablespoon unsalted butter cut into small chunks

 - 2 tablespoon water

 - Mix the flour, cheese, salt and butter in a food processor until fairly well mixed - it should be like breadcrumbs.
 Add the water one tablespoon at a time and pulse until it comes together in lumps.

 - Remove dough from the food processor, bring together in a ball and chill for 20min or more, if possible (although as long as not too hot, you can use straight away, it's just a little easier to work with chilled).